Tracing Transformations –Photographic images of landscapes and living environments by Laurenz Berges, Michael Collins and Paola De Pietri

 This exhibition brings together the work of these three artists for the first time.
 Uniting them all is a talent for closely observing seasonal variances as well as timeless realities, for delving into objective facts and gradual processes of transformation, coupled with a sensibility for the specific aesthetic that arises from these observations.
 Each photographer in his or her own way, and yet in a related fashion, invites our gaze to linger on the images.
 The scenes prompt us to critically assess the associations that reverberate within them, and to ask questions regarding the interaction of urbanism and nature, about the importance and appreciation of “unused” terrain recaptured either by nature or by man.

-A comprehensive collection of works by Paul Dobe (1880-1965) including photographs, negatives and additional material such as letters, publications etc. is on permanent loan to Die Photographische Sammlung from Sonja and Rainer Stamm.
+A comprehensive collection of works by Paul Dobe (1880-1965) including photographs, negatives and additional material such as letters, publications etc. is on permanent loan to Die Photographische Sammlung.
 Dobe, who was a trained artist, concentrated on the study of nature, flowers and plants.
-The cloud studies being shown in this presentation have been extensively investigated for the first time and will be accompanied by a publication.
+The cloud studies being shown in this presentation have been extensively investigated for the first time.